 - Access control list: permissions for special users/groups

 - Other metadata about the file

-Note that inode does not store name of the file but its content only.
+Note that the inode does not store the name of the file but its content only.

 2. How to check inode in Linux

-If you want to have a look at inodes, on an Ext file system you can use some commands to check the properties of the file system and files that are used in it.
+If you want to have a look at inodes, on any ext file system you can use below commands to check the properties of the file system and files that are used in it.

 a.
 Display file data information

 You can display the inode data on a file or directory by using stat command.